|

 Compared to many countries, Albanias number of waiting children

-is very small.
-Families are encouraged to keep their children and
+in Albania are encouraged to keep their children, and

 only relinquish them in exceptional economic, family or social circumstances.